Organisation

 This is a rigorous assessment and means greater assurance for our stakeholders that we are delivering humanitarian assistance in a way that ensures quality and accountability for People of Concern.

-The CHS certificate provided means that DRC has been assessed as compliant with the nine CHS commitments and is committed to addressing any areas of weakness identified through audit processes.
+DRC’s certification is currently valid until 2025.
+The CHS certificate provided means that DRC has been assessed as compliant with the nine CHS commitments and is committed to addressing any non-conformities identified.
+DRC is entitled to describe itself as a CHS-certified organization in external communications.

 About the Core Humanitarian Standard (CHS)